-Thanksgiving is fast approaching, and after we feast at our tables of plenty, we all need some recovery time before we start picking at the meal's leftovers.
-Seeing as it's the official start of the holiday binge-watching season, what better way to top off your Turkey Day celebrations with a Netflix marathon?
+Thanksgiving is fast approaching, and after feasting at tables of plenty, you might need some recovery time before you start picking at the meal's leftovers.
+Seeing as it's the official start of the holiday TV season, what better way to top off your Turkey Day celebrations with a Netflix marathon?
 If you need something to do while recovering from your food coma, here are

 How I Met Your Mother.
 Whether you want to watch a classic sitcom that never passed an opportunity to celebrate a holiday or a drama that became even more poignant during a festive time, Netflix has a solid archive to suit whatever non-edible craving you're experiencing.
 Ease up on the turkey, grab some coffee, and guard the remote with your life before any relatives can switch on football.
 If you're staying up for Black Friday sales, play all of the Friends turkey-themed episodes consecutively and search for any sitcoms with a episode aptly titled "Thanksgiving."
 That's my idea of a successful holiday.

 Here's to the start of our winter hibernation!

 "The One Where Ross Got High" ('Friends,' Season 6)

 Friends' 10 Thanksgiving episodes to one you just can't skip.
 No hard feelings if you love the gang's football game, Monica's turkey head, or dinner with Brad Pitt the most, but for a taste of what's arguably Friends' most quotable holiday story, look toward this sixth season standout.